jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-yotto-jam-gallery.md

 **RR: Do you have a particular favourite amongst your tracks?**

 Yotto: It changes, but at the moment – it’s 'Marisa'.
 There’s just something about it.
 It’s kind of borderline annoying, which I like.
 It was one of those melodies that I made while I was travelling and I was super home-sick.
 You can feel that in the track’s mood, it’s kind of happy and sad at the same time.
-It’s the first track I signed to Joris Voorn’s label ([Green](https://www.facebook.com/greenrcrds/)).
+It’s the first track I signed to Joris Voorn’s [label](https://www.facebook.com/greenrcrds/).
 Joris and Kölsch are great idols of mine and they have been playing my track a lot, which made it that little bit more special to me.
 <br><br>

 **RR: Congratulations on North.
 The cover art for the EP is very unique with its Nordic landscape.
 Was your homeland an influence in the music?**